 - Managing sensory overload at grocery store

-- Demonstrate client willingness and capability to commit to the individualized intervention plan specific to ComPASS services
+- Demonstrate willingness and capability to commit to the individualized plan specific to ComPASS

-- Are in a healthy emotional state in which learning can take place
+- Are in a healthy emotional state and ready to learn

 - Have begun to acknowledge or identify deficits from their brain injury